 The Energy Skills Partnership supports colleges in curriculum development and delivery in new and emerging technologies in areas such as low carbon transport, energy efficiency and advanced manufacturing by ensuring that colleges deliver the skills for a green economy.

-The University of Glasgow offers a BSc (Hons) in Environmental Science and Sustainability.
+The University of Glasgow offers a BSc (Hons) in Environmental Science and Sustainability and a MSc in Environment and Sustainable Development.